jasonblahovec/NHL-Insights-Hub/hub/ingest_nhl_plays/README.md

 - Python and Pip: For running the scripts and managing Python packages.
 - Requests, Pandas, and PySpark: Essential Python libraries for data fetching, manipulation, and processing.
 - Google Cloud SDK: For accessing Google Cloud Storage, Secret Manager, and other GCP services.
-- Jupyter: For interactive data exploration and analysis.

 ## Execution Flow